Association Mission

 9/11: The World Speaks

-At the end of their visit to the 9/11 Tribute Museum over 350,000 visitors have taken the opportunity to sit down, reflect and record their reflections about the meaning and impact of 9/11.
+At the end of their visit to the 9/11 Tribute Museum visitors have taken the opportunity to sit down, reflect and record their reflections about the meaning and impact of 9/11.
 These visitor cards have been collected and archived. these have been written by people visiting from over 120 countries and in 50 different languages.

 9/11: The World Speaks, published by Lyons Press is a compilation of over 200 cards written by visitors from across the country and around the world after their visit through the 9/11 Tribute Museum museum exhibitions.
 Written by children and adults in many of the world’s languages, the cards express our common humanity.
 In drawings and verse, in philosophical statements and personal recollections, people have shared their thoughts about the deeply felt impact of 9/11 on their lives.